Do you ever find yourself burning the candle at both ends, unable to answer the question “Why am I doing this?”

 You find yourself here and now because your life is the result of all the decisions you have ever made.
 Life brought you circumstances, and you made choices about how to respond to them.
 Sometimes you made courageous choices, and sometimes you played it safe.
-Our life is made up of choices, so if we want to change our lives, we must look at our choices.
+Your life is made up of choices, so if you want to change your life, you must look at your choices.
 Most people make choices unconsciously without thinking.
 The first step to head in the direction of Eudaemonia is to be conscious of the decisions you make every day.

 Each of us has an internal compass to help us know which decisions will bring us in the right direction, but we do not all know how to use it.
 This compass hinges on two axes; one is knowing your values and honoring them, and the other is taking responsibility for your actions.
 These two axes create four quadrants, which I call Spoiled Brat, Victim, Picket Fence, and Eudaemonia.

 I, just like every one of you, spend time in each of the four quadrants.
 It is normal.
 The question is, are you aware of which quadrant you are in, and do you know how to move toward the quadrant of Eudaemonia?